 - Gender Non-Conforming

-- A term used by some people who experience their gender identity and/or gender expression as falling outside the categories of man and woman.
+- Terms used by some people who experience their gender identity and/or gender expression as falling outside the categories of man and woman.
 They may define their gender as falling somewhere in between man and woman, or they may define it as wholly different from these terms.
-The term is not a synonym for transgender or transsexual and should only be used if someone self-identifies as genderqueer.
+The term is not a synonym for transgender or transsexual and should only be used if someone self-identifies as non-binary and/or genderqueer.

 TRANSGENDER NAMES, PRONOUN USAGE & DESCRIPTIONS